-- access Prevent training and disseminate learning to staff; - ensure that staff understand the issues of radicalisation and extremism, are able to recognise the signs of vulnerability or radicalisation and know how to refer their concerns.
-(All staff should receive training and regular updates (this can be from an internal or external trainer or through online training); - receive safeguarding concerns about pupils and young people who may be vulnerable to the risk of radicalisation or are showing signs of radicalisation; - make referrals to appropriate agencies with regard to concerns about radicalisation and extremism; - support staff who may have to refer concerns; - liaise with partners, including the local authority and the police; - report to the Trust and AGC on these matters.
+- Access Prevent training and disseminate learning to staff - Ensure that staff understand the issues of radicalisation and extremism, are able to recognise the signs of vulnerability or radicalisation and know how to refer their concerns.
+(All staff should receive training and regular updates (this can be from an internal or external trainer or through online training) - Receive safeguarding concerns about pupils who may be vulnerable to the risk of radicalisation or are showing signs of radicalisation - Make referrals to appropriate agencies with regard to concerns about radicalisation and extremism - Support staff who may have to refer concerns - Liaise with partners, including the local authority and the police - Report to the Central Executive Team and AGC on these matters.

-Role of staff
+Role of Staff